Getting Started

 Pin SDK version

-To pin the SDK to a specific version add the version
+To pin the SDK to a specific version, adjust the CDN URL path to include the version number

 Start Options